on November 20, 2020 (last modified on May 11, 2022) • 26 minute read

 “Make sure that you include a CTA in the video,” says Mia Liang of Upgrow.
 “One good thing about video on LinkedIn is that Linkedin promotes it instead of hiding it.
 This means more people are likely to see it and more people are likely to take action.”

 Brooke Logan of Sagefrog Marketing Group adds, “Make it clear what the user is getting out of the video in order to garner more engagement with it!”
+Measure the success of your CTAs in driving the desired action from your LinkedIn videos using this social media dashboard software.

 “You’ve got to use hashtags,” says Janice Wald of Mostly Blogging.
 “Hashtag use is the first step in getting more engagement on LinkedIn.
 Uses hashtags so people can find your content.
 It won’t matter how short or interesting your video is.
 You can have the greatest hook ever, but none of it matters if people don’t see your video.
 They won’t see it if they can’t find it.